Why Password Sharing Kills Your Bottom Line

 Security: Given that 65% of users re-use the same password across multiple accounts (Google) once users share that one password with someone else they are essentially handing over access to multiple accounts they own.
 Hackers know (and use) this too which is why they are able to successfully hack into multiple accounts of the same user.
 Which is why it comes at no surprise that 80% of hacking-related breaches are linked to passwords (Verizon).

-A passwordless approach solves the issue of shared passwords
+A passwordless approach solves the dangers of sharing passwords

 If online vendors offered a passwordless solution that used device-based biometrics, effectively removing passwords from the entire process then service providers could ensure that for every account there is only one intended user.
 More than that, service providers could more accurately monitor and personalize their user journeys leading to more potential revenue.